Last Updated On October 14, 2020.

 ► If you need help promoting your content using videos, send a text to my WhatsApp.

 On arriving Jara Mall, you’ll notice a keen sense of security and serenity.
 The facility has an overwhelming number of parking spaces and wide walkways plus it is bordered by a chain link fence, equipped with outdoor lighting and flanked by a BRT Bus Terminal.

 There was a lot of ongoing construction work during my first visit, clanging of metallic parts and whirring of heavy machinery enveloped the atmosphere.

 Stores and restaurants like Kilimanjaro, So Fresh and Bukka Hut occupied slots in the premises, only a few including Medplus Pharmacy and Jara Discount Store were really open for business.
 I tried getting some Snickers Bar but the store didn’t stock any.
 Well, I guess they do have now.

 The Viva Cinema is another spectacle of the mall, this anchor tenant showed off movies like Spies in Disguise and Jumanji at the time.
 It was really exciting and I wish I could see a movie but… Barfest.

-If I was going to make any recommendation, I would say that the mall needs much more greenery.
+If I was going to make any recommendation, I would definitely say that Jara Mall needs much more greenery.